 You can get special thermos containers for kitchens that you can serve right out of.
 They’re also exceptionally good for transporting food; perfect for soups, stews and winter broths.
 These containers can keep food warm for a very long time and are very mobile, so if you move around a lot or sell food outside for short periods of time, then these are a perfect choice.

 Portable stoves are great for keeping food warm and even cooking whilst on the go.
 They’re ideal because they allow you to control the temperature and all but eliminate heat loss entirely.
 You can get one ring or two ring stoves which are perfect for serving huts or temporary service areas.
 Other makes include non-gas varieties, specifically designed for usage in cars and vans.

 Thermal foil bags

 All the convenience of the thermos, but less space consuming.
 You might decide to portion of food into separate small thermal foil bags and pack them all into a box, making dishing up a breeze.
 They’re also a lot cheaper than full thermos flasks or containers, though they can’t really be re-used.
-The bags also are more suitable for food that’s not in solid form.
+The bags also are more suitable for food that’s in solid form.

 Got a takeaway?
 Pop it in the microwave but don’t turn it on…

 It’s a lot easier than warming the oven up and just as effective for short bursts.
 If your takeaway arrives early and you’re not quite ready to eat it, popping your purchase in the microwave and closing the door is a great way insulate it and keep it warm.
 Microwaves are designed to keep heat in (obviously), so you can use that to your advantage without even having to turn the machine on.
 It’s cheap, energy efficient and a lot less hassle than using the oven.

 Place a casserole dish in a water-filled pan